SALVAGE YOUR SUMMER!

 Brands can pop a whole pack with a leaflet through the door of each household for a quick method to blanket drop.
 Alternatively, uniformed brand ambassadors can knock on, step back and hygienically present the sample at a safe distance, alongside an enthusiastically communicated message.

 Photo from our archive: Yorkshire Water used promotional teams to present ‘Flush Packs’ to 25,000 targeted householders in ‘blockage hot-spots’ where drainage blockages are common.
 The packs contained visual guides and handy equipment (like sink strainers), and the activity was successful in creating a measurable reduction in blockages in all areas targeted.

 9. THEME PARKS

-After months of closure, UK theme parks re-open from July 4th 2020.
+UK theme parks are brimming again.
 Most are already sold out for July so even with restricted numbers you can safely predict huge audiences of up to 20,000 thrill seekers every day.
 The selection of parks can be aligned to suit both your core demographic and budget to extend the coverage on peak days during the peak season.